axtend/axtend/axtend-types-bundle/README.md

   }
 ```

-## How to upgrade your tools/scripts using moonbeam-types-bundle
+## How to upgrade your tools/scripts using axtend-types-bundle

 *(If your tool/script is not requesting past blocks, you can use the `typesBundleDeprecated`
 for now and fully remove it once the network has been upgraded to runtime 900,